puppeteer/puppeteer/CONTRIBUTING.md

 # How to Contribute

+First of all, thank you for your interest in Puppeteer!
-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+We'd love to accept your patches and contributions!

 ## Contributor License Agreement